 Variable Speed ECM Condenser Fan Motors are used in condensers for the high efficient models so that the fan speed for the condenser can be modulated according to the load of the system.
-The ECM fan motors are used in condensers that either have a modulating compressor or condensers that have two compressors where one compressor is small and one compressor is large.
-The ECM motor adds to the efficiency of the system by modulating the condenser fan motor to match the compressor use needed to satisfy the load.
+The ECM variable speed fan motors are used in condensers that have a modulating compressor.
+They are also used in condensers that have two compressors or a two-stage compressor.
+The ECM motor adds to the efficiency of the system by modulating the condenser fan motor.
+The speed matches the compressor that runs based on demand.

 Variable Speed ECM Condenser Fan Motors - Peak Operation

 On very hot days you need more air conditioning capacity to satisfy the heating load demand.
 The demand put on your home in the summer.
 In milder weather, you do not need to run the air conditioner at 100% to satisfy the higher demand.
 HVAC equipment manufacturers have introduced systems that have the ability to run in two stages so that on the hotter days you can satisfy the demand and on the cooler days you can run the system at a lower setting thereby using less energy.

 Using less energy is the objective so how do we do this?
 The solution is two-fold for having an efficient running system.
 One is to reduce the heat gain by insulating the home.
 Additionally, adding things to the home such as attic fans.

 These things help reduce heat gain in the living areas that you want to condition with cool less humid air.
 The second thing you can do is to purchase a higher efficient system.
 One that can modulate or offers staging.
 Staging from a high-level for a higher demand to a lower level for lower demand.

 Variable Speed ECM Condenser Fan Motors - Efficiency

 HVAC Manufacturers introduced two-stage compressors.
 There are also modulating compressors that will run according to the demand.
 The demand is based on exactly what you need to condition your space.